floybix/floybix.github.io/_posts/2016-07-01-attempting-nab.md

 _In which it turns out the current best result on NAB can be achieved with only first-order transition memory.
-I guess the regular sampling rate of most time series data does not itself consistute a very meaningful sequence of transitions.
+I guess the regular sampling rate of most time series data does not itself constistute a very meaningful sequence of transitions.
 If we take effective time steps only when sufficient changes occur this indeed gives some improved performance.
 Ultimately, like most things in HTM, I think anomaly